Monday, March 11, 2019

 Hedding College buildings and grounds.
 Circa 1880s

 Her fame as a teacher extended over more than Hedding College's territory.
 She was in receipt of offers of professorships in other prominent institutions.
 All of these were refused.
-In 1889 she resigned her position, although assured by the leading trustees of the institution that her salary would be advanced and guaranteed.
+In 1888, she resigned from her position, although assured by the leading trustees of the institution that her salary would be advanced and guaranteed.

-She was united in marriage in 1889 to Rev. Thomas Allen Beall.
 In June 1888, she was elected to fill her old chair of Mathematics at Hedding College.
-In addition to her duties in the classroom, she was the acting preceptress (a woman who is an instructor; teacher) of the college during the illness of Mrs. Evans.
-She is very highly thought of as a lady and a Professor of Mathematics, and she commands the highest respect of all with whom she is acquainted.
+In addition to her duties in the classroom, she was the acting preceptress (a woman who is a teacher instructor) of the college during the illness of Mrs. Evans.
+Lillian is very highly thought of as a lady and a Professor of Mathematics, and she commands the highest respect of all with whom she is acquainted.

 Hedding College merged with Illinois Wesleyan University in 1930.